(Photo by FUNimation, Walt Disney Studios Motion Pictures, Warner Bros., DreamWorks, Focus Features, Fox Searchlight/courtesy Everett Collection)

 Critics Consensus: Equally entertaining for both kids and parents old enough to catch the references, Wreck-It Ralph is a clever, colorful adventure built on familiar themes and joyful nostalgia.

-Ralph (John C. Reilly) is tired of being overshadowed by Fix-It Felix (Jack McBrayer), the "good guy" star of their...
+Arcade-game character Wreck-It Ralph (John C. Reilly) is tired of always being the "bad guy" and losing to his "good...
 [More]